DCGM/pero-ocr/README.md

 ```

 #### Simple regression testing
 Regression testing can be done by `test/processing_test.sh`.
-Script calls containerized `parse_folder.py` to process input images and page-xml files and calls user suplied comparison script to compare outputs to example outputs suplied by user. `PERO-OCR` container have to be built in advance to run the test, see 'Running command line application in container' chapter.
-Script can be called like this:
+Script calls containerized `parse_folder.py` to process input images and page-xml files and calls user suplied comparison script to compare outputs to example outputs suplied by user. `PERO-OCR` container have to be built in advance to run the test, see [Running command line application in container](#running-command-line-application-in-container) for more information.
+Script can be run like this:
 ```shell
 sh test/processing_test.sh \
      --input-images path/to/input/image/directory \